How to Buy Bitcoin in Canada

 Finally, it can be wise to build an investment portfolio that has a mix of traditional assets (like real estate, gold, stocks) and non-traditional assets (like bitcoin) in order to protect your wealth.

-Although bitcoin is not legal tender, this does not prevent Canadians from using bitcoin to buy goods and services wherever merchants accept them – similar to how the U.S. dollar is accepted wherever merchants accept them.
-The difference is, merchants will need to settle payments and debts in Canadian dollars to the Canadian government and banks.
+Canadians can also use bitcoin to buy goods and services wherever merchants accept them – similar to how the U.S. dollar is accepted wherever merchants accept them.

-Most Canadians will simply buy bitcoin as an investment.
+Most Canadians buy bitcoin as an investment.
 They’ll either cash out to make a profit or they’ll hold onto their bitcoin in the hopes it will appreciate in the future.
-In either case, they are acting within the rule of the law.
+A quick and easy way to buy bitcoin in Canada is to create an account with Netcoins, fund it with an e-Transfer, and navigate to the trade page to select “Bitcoin” as the cryptocurrency to buy.

-Fun fact: Netcoins became the first publicly-owned, fully regulated crypto trading platform in Canada.
+Fun fact: Netcoins is the first publicly-owned, fully regulated crypto trading platform in Canada.

 Is Bitcoin Taxable in Canada?